MicrosoftDocs/PowerShell-Docs/developer/hosting/runspace09-sample.md

 caps.latest.revision: 8
 ---
 # Runspace09 Sample

 This sample shows how to add a script to the pipeline of a [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) object and how to run the script asynchronously.
 Events are used to handle the output of the script.

 ## Requirements

  This sample requires Windows PowerShell 2.0.

 ## Demonstrates
- This sample demonstrates the following.

 - Creating a [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) object that uses the runspace.

 - Adding a script the pipeline of the [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) object.

 - Using the [System.Management.Automation.Powershell.Begininvoke*](/dotnet/api/System.Management.Automation.PowerShell.BeginInvoke) method to run the pipeline asynchronously.

 - Using the events of the [System.Management.Automation.Powershell](/dotnet/api/System.Management.Automation.PowerShell) object to process the output of the script.

 - Using the [System.Management.Automation.Powershell.Stop*](/dotnet/api/System.Management.Automation.PowerShell.Stop) method to interrupt the invocation of the pipeline.

 ## Example

  This sample runs to run a script that generates the numbers from 1 to 10 with delays between each number.
 The script is run asynchronously and events are used to handle the output.

 ```csharp